seankelliher/nyc-firehouses/README.md

 To Visit App:

 Visit the localhost port displayed in the terminal after running `npm run dev`.
+You may need to disable your browser's Cross-Origin Restrictions.

 ## Reflection